chockenberry/BeanCounter/README.md

 ### Show Me The Money!

-For a quick demo, open the TestData/SafetyLight.beans document after you build the BeanCounter app.
+For a quick demo, open the `TestData/SafetyLight.beans` document after you build the BeanCounter app.
 Now you know how well a flashlight app can sell in the iOS App Store. :-)

 A majority of the sales for [Safety Light](http://safetylightapp.com/) came from a link at [Daring Fireball](http://daringfireball.net/linked/2009/12/29/safety-light) at the end of December 2009, but there was also a small blip in April 2012 thanks to a mention in Reader's Digest.
-As a way to thank my pal John Gruber for providing data for [my book on building and marketing iOS apps](http://appdevmanual.com/about/), I've donated the app's proceeds to his [family's charity](http://faan.convio.net/site/TR/2012Walks/2012Walks?px=1823877&pg=personal&fr_id=2177).
+As a way to thank my pal John Gruber for providing data in [my book on building and marketing iOS apps](http://appdevmanual.com/about/), I've donated the app's proceeds to his [family's charity](http://faan.convio.net/site/TR/2012Walks/2012Walks?px=1823877&pg=personal&fr_id=2177).

 ### What Problems Does This App Solve?